Inside0ut/PFE/README.md

 #### Link for classifier-1 :  https://share.streamlit.io/nardjes-am/inf_vs_com_model/app.py
 #### Link for classifier-2 :

+## Datasets :
-**All the data that was used for training and validation is available in this repository.
+All the data that was used for training and validation is available in this repository.
 Data used for classifier-1 is hand-annotated, while training data for classifier-2 is annotated by word filters.
 However, samples used for validation for classifier-2 are hand-annotated**